GinjaChris/pentmenu/README.md

 * SSL DOS - uses OpenSSL to attempt to DOS a target host:port.
 It does this by opening many connections and causing the server to make expensive handshake calculations.
 This is not a pretty or elegant piece of code, do not expect it to stop immediately upon pressing 'Ctrl c', but it can be brutally effective.
 The option for client renegotiation is given;  if the target server supports client initiated renegotiation, this option should be chosen.
 Even if the target server does not support client renegotiation (for example CVE-2011-1473), it is still possible to impact/DOS the server with this attack.
-It is very useful to run this against loadbalancers/proxies/SSL-enabled servers (not just HTTPS!) to see how they cope under the strain.
+It is very useful to run this against loadbalancers/proxies/SSL-enabled servers (not just HTTPS, but any SSL or TLS encrypted service!) to see how they cope under the strain.

 * Slowloris - uses netcat to slowly send HTTP Headers to the target host:port with the intention of starving it of resources.
 This is effective against many, although not all, HTTP servers, provided the connections can be held open for long enough.
 Therefore this attack is only effective if the server does not limit the time available to send a complete HTTP request.
 Some implementations of this attack use clearly identifiable headers which is not the case here.
 The number of connections to open to the target is configurable.
 The interval between sending each header line is configurable, with the default being a random value between 5 and 15 seconds.
 The idea is to send headers slowly, but not so slow that the servers idle timeout closes the connection.
+For example, if we send one header line every 900 seconds, the likelyhood is that the server will have closed the connection long before we send a second header line.
 The option to use SSL (SSL/TLS) is given, which requires stunnel and allows the attack to be used against a HTTPS server.
 You don't use the SSL option against a plain HTTP server.

 Defences against this attack include (but are not limited to):